komy640/Windows-Investigation/README.md

 We will also discuss how to investigate these techniques by analyzing Windows event logs recorded on both source and target machines.

+### Remote Desktop Connection

+Attackers can use the built-in Windows Remote Desktop connection tool to fully access and control remote systems in a network for lateral movement.
+RDP traffic is often considered legitimate and permitted by security devices, making it an attractive technique for attackers.

+To investigate RDP lateral movement, analysts can utilize Windows event logs recorded on both the source and target machines:
+- **Source machine logs:** Event ID 4688 (execution of `mstsc.exe`)
+- **Target machine logs:**
+  - Event ID 4688 (`rdpclip.exe`, `tstheme.exe` execution)
+  - Event ID 4624 (successful RDP authentication, login type 10)
+  - Event ID 4778 (reconnected RDP session)
+  - Event ID 4779 (disconnected RDP session)

 ---